 The Big Question You Have to Ask Yourself Is, Are You Looking for Something Formal or Casual?

-This is the big problem with this blazer.
+This is a big problem with this blazer.

 That’s why you have to ask yourself this question.